Jane Barnell: Early life

+Career

-Barnell's mother sold the 4-year-old Jane to the Great Orient Family Circus and Menagerie while her father was away on business in Baltimore.
+Barnell's mother sold the 3-year-old Jane to the Great Orient Family Circus and Menagerie while her father was away on business in Baltimore.
 The circus consisted of the Muslim woman who worked as manager, two of her daughters who danced, and three sons who juggled and were tight rope walkers.
 Jane toured with the circus for several months around the South before the circus went to New Orleans, left for Europe, and took her with them.
 In Europe, the circus toured with a German circus.
 She fell ill with typhoid fever in Berlin.
 She was placed in a charity hospital and later in an orphanage.
 She was later found by her father by the time she was five.
 He had either tracked the circus from the Carolinas to Germany, or the woman who ran the circus had the Berlin police contact the sheriff of Wilmington.

 After that incident, Barnell was placed in the care of her Catawban grandmother who lived in Mecklenburg County, North Carolina.
 She began to shave in order to conceal her condition.
 Her grandmother told her stories about Florence Nightingale, which inspired her to work as a student nurse in the old city hospital at Wilmington when she turned 17.
 She worked there for about a year until an unpleasant incident occurred that made her believe she would never have a normal life.
 She returned to her grandmother's farm.
 In spring 1892, she met a circus performer, Professor William Heckler, who talked her into stopping shaving and got her employment with John Robinson's Circus.
 She tried several stage names before eventually settling on Lady Olga Roderick.
 At that time, her beard was 13 inches long.
 She went back to North Carolina every winter until her grandmother died in 1899.
 She worked with the Robinson circus for fourteen years.